top of page

 17 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 18 And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.

-The word "spirit" (Old Greek: pneuma) in this case does not mean the Holy Spirit, since he and Jesus are distinguished from each other in the Bible.
+2nd Corinthians 3,17 f. does not state that Jesus and the Holy Spirit are identical, as the two are distinguished everywhere.
+Moreover, this would contradict the Trinitarian creed, according to which Jesus and the Holy Spirit are distinct divine persons.
 At the beginning of the chapter, Paul writes that the Corinthians are a letter from Christ.
-The Holy Spirit of GOD had written something on their hearts (verse 6).
-In verse 17 Paul explains that the content of this is the Lord Jesus (Colossians 3,3 f.).
-Because Jesus embodies the perfect, sinless person as GOD intended him to be.
-He is therefore the model into which all people should be transformed (Romans 8,29 / Colossians 3,3f. / Hebrews 12,2).
-This transformation brings freedom from sin (John 8,31-36 / Romans 6,22) and freedom from the law (Romans 8,1f. / Galatians 5,1-3).
+GOD's Holy Spirit had written something on their hearts (verse 6).
+In verse 17, Paul explains that the content of this is the Lord Jesus (Galatians 2,20 / Colossians 3,3 f.).
+Jesus embodies the perfect, sinless human being as God intended him to be.
+Thus, he is the example to whom all believers should become (verse 18).
+In this way, we attain the glory to which we are destined as GOD's image (Genesis 1,26 f. / John 17,22 / Romans 3,23 / 1st John 3,1 f.).
+This transformation brings freedom from sin (John 8,31-36 / Romans 6,22) and freedom from the law (Romans 8,1 f. / Galatians 5,1-3).